PowerShell/DscResources/Supportability.md

 and does not include specialized knowledge regarding the technology managed by or implementation of community DSC Resources.

-The support case might lead to escalation with other teams at Microsoft, a recommendation to engage a 3rd party company/organization that published the DSC Resource, or guiding the customer to open a new issue in that community project (such as in a GitHub repo.)
+The support case might lead to guiding the customer to open a new issue in that community project (GitHub repo), a recommendation to engage a 3rd party company/organization that published the DSC Resource, or escalation with other teams at Microsoft.

 ## Who provides support for the technologies managed by DSC